IamoBin2162/IamoBin2162.github.io/README.md

     puts number

 # consume
-moves a value to a new variable, leaving the original variable empty
+moves a value to a new variable, leaving the original variable empty (nil)

     a := 0
     b := 1